 The Public Learns of Radon and Takes Action

 In 1984, an American construction engineer named Stanley Watras had set off radiation monitors for several days as he went to and left work at the Limerick nuclear power plant in Pottstown, Pennsylvania.
 What was odd was that the plant was under construction and therefore nuclear fuel was absent.
 Watras was actually bringing the radiation from his home.
 The radon level in his house tested at 2,700 pCi/L, nearly 700 times higher than 4 pCi/L, the level at which the EPA suggests that homeowners should take action.
 As a result, the Environmental Protection Agency (EPA) and the Department of Energy (DOE) looked much closer into the effects of radon and how to minimize the risk.

 From what started as observations of miners in the 16th century to the discoveries and scientists, the health risks of radon have become more known and people are taking action.
 Some new houses that are built come with radon mitigation systems installed while January has been designated “National Radon Action Month.”
 But many homes are still affected by radon, and the undetectable nature of the gas makes taking action vital.

 The history of radon gas shows radon to be a danger that puts many people at risk.
 But you can mitigate the threat.
-Radon-Rid, LLC is a fully insured, licensed, and certified radon testing and radon mitigation company.
-We are certified by the PA-DEP (Pennsylvania Department of Environmental Protection), and we provide radon testing, inspection, and remediation services.
+Radon-Rid, LLC is a fully insured, licensed, and certified radon testing and radon inspection company.
+We are certified by the PA-DEP (Pennsylvania Department of Environmental Protection), and we provide radon testing and inspection services.
 Contact us for a consultation and more information.